intelsdi-x/swan/lib/README.md

-# Galileo

-Galileo works as a driver for co-located workload experiments.
+Swan works as a driver for co-located workload experiments.
 The intent is to focus on systematic testing and produce self-contained structured output  as an intermediate representation for data processing.

 The end goal is to be able to produce: